Chassis & Steering

 When I made the K-member overlay image (thumbnail in the previous section), it appeared that the bolt holes for the brace matched between the factory K and the Steeda version.
 Considering the overall fit was perfect, this seemed logical.
 Unfortunately, I had no real way of knowing which "upgraded" brace would actually work here until I purchased one.
 As it turns out, the Maximum Motorsports four-point brace, MMKB4-4, fit.
 What a stroke of luck!

 Like every part from MM, this brace is another one that doesn't disappoint: it is of the highest quality, and its strength is apparent.
 Additionally, its weight is only marginally heavier than the OEM part - another bonus.
-The pictures above, along with the thumbnail, show not only its design, but how it looks once installed - this time on my new Aluminator engine.
+The pictures above, along with the thumbnail, show not only its design, but how it looks once installed - this time under my new Aluminator engine.
 From the rear, the additional support is easy to see, which is purposed to send part of the load to the uni-body at the rearward k-member-to-chassis mounting points.
 Nice.

 Does this brace work, and is it worth it?
 I'd say yes to that for sure.
 Although I'll admit that the new K-member has made an enormous improvement in handling, there is no doubt that any additional bracing in the SN-95 chassis is always advantageous (providing a ridiculous amount of weight isn't added).
 While coupe owners aren't generally saddled with some of the shakes and rattles of the convertible, we also didn't get a beefy K-member brace, so this one is just what the doctor ordered.
 While I wouldn't yank the OEM brace if I owned a 'vert, for those that have swapped out K-members anyway, it's a necessity to put more reinforcement back in this area and this would be a great option.